markus-gerber/vnv-heap/evaluation/README.md

 This command build and runs the vNV-Heap library test suite.

-This allows you to validate out claims regarding implementation, functionality, and features.
+This allows you to validate out claims regarding completeness of the implementation, functionality, and features.

 ### Run Evaluation in a VM